LeoJoaquinO/tienda_ecommerce/README.md

     ```
 6. Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-By default, the application runs with **hardcoded sample data** so you can start developing without needing a database.
-The admin panel will appear to work, but changes won't be saved permanently until you connect a database during deployment.
+With the default setup (no database credentials), the admin panel will appear to work, but changes won't be saved permanently.

 ---